ropensci-review-tools/pkgstats/README.md

 to a single line with 91 entries, represented as a `data.frame` with one row and that number of columns.
 This format is intended to enable summary statistics from multiple packages to be aggregated by simply binding rows together.
-While 91 statistics might seem like overkill, the [`pkgstats_summary()` function](https://docs.ropensci.org/pkgstats/reference/pkgstats_summary.html) aims to return as many usable raw statistics as possible in order to flexibly allow higher-level statistics to be derived through combination and aggregation.
+While 91 statistics might seem like a lot, the [`pkgstats_summary()` function](https://docs.ropensci.org/pkgstats/reference/pkgstats_summary.html) aims to return as many usable raw statistics as possible in order to flexibly allow higher-level statistics to be derived through combination and aggregation.
 These 91 statistics can be roughly grouped into the following categories (not shown in the order in which they actually appear), with variable names in parentheses after each description.
+Some statistics are summarised as comma-delimited character strings, such as translations into human languages, or other packages listed under “depends”, “imports”, or “suggests”.
+This enables subsequent analyses of their contents, for example of actual translated languages, or both aggregate numbers and individual details of all package dependencies, as demonstrated immediately below.

 **Package Summaries**